-We use the highest quality fabrics available in the sustainable fabrics industry.
-All of our garments are hand finished, which allows the true beauty and quality of the materials we choose for our collections to show.
-Below you will find a brief description of the primary fabrics we use including their unique sustainable qualities and their benefit to not only us but also to the world around us.
+We use the highest quality fabrics available in the sustainable textiles industry.
+All of our garments are hand-finished, allowing the true beauty and quality of the materials to be seen.
+Below, you will find a brief description of the primary fabrics we use, including their unique qualities and benefits to the world around us.

-Hemp is eco- friendly as it grows very fast and is considered a renewable resource.
-Made from a plant, it is breathable and light while still holding structure.
-The texture helps create exceptional pieces without adding extra weight.
-Hemp fabric provides all the warmth and softness of a natural textile but with a superior durability seldom found in other materials.
+Hemp is a fast-growing renewable resource.
+Made from a plant, its texture helps create exceptional pieces without adding extra weight.
+It is breathable and light while still holding structure.
+Hemp fabric provides all the warmth and softness of natural textiles, but with a superior durability seldom found in other materials.

-Silk is a natural fiber.
-Organic silk avoids usage of any chemicals or treatments using insecticides, pesticides or synthetic additives (often used by some silk suppliers to provide additional softness to their silk fabrics).
+Silk is a natural fiber that, when produced organically, avoids usage of any chemical treatments, including insecticides and pesticides, or synthetic additives (used by some silk suppliers to provide additional softness).

-Wool is naturally antimicrobial (meaning inhibits the growth of microorganisms such as bacteria, fungi, or protozoans), breathable, stain resistant and its thermal qualities help maintain the temperature of the body.
-We use sustainable wool that is produced in the United States and dyed with minimal impact on the environment.
+Wool is a naturally anti-microbial fabric, meaning that it inhibits the growth of microorganisms such as bacteria, fungi, and protozoa.
+Additionally, wool is breathable, stain-resistant, and possesses thermal qualities that help maintain body temperature.
+In our collections, we use sustainable wool that is produced in the United States and dyed in an environmentally conscious

-Being the "in" fabric of the season, we have incorporated denim in our collection.
-Our denim is grown and produced in the United States and dyed at environmentally friendly mills.
-We love the colors and weight of our denim fabric.
+Our sustainable denim is grown and produced in the United States and dyed at environmentally friendly mills.

 An organic derivative of casein, the main protein in milk, this fiber possesses healing properties that range from acting as a natural antibacterial agent, to stimulating blood circulation and bettering air quality.
 As a byproduct of milk, this fabric contains hydrating and nourishing elements that make it exceptionally comfortable against the skin.